pedromlrodrigues/learning/JavaScript/README.md

 ---

 ## 01 - Developer Skills
+This section focuses on configuring **Visual Studio Code (VS Code)** and integrating **Prettier** for consistent code formatting.
+It includes the installation of **Node.js** and setting up a comprehensive development environment to optimize workflow.

+The section also emphasizes refining a problem-solving mindset, crucial for efficiently tackling complex coding challenges.
+It covers the effective use of online resources such as **Google**, **StackOverflow**, and the **Mozilla Developer Network (MDN)** to find solutions and deepen understanding of documentation.

+Additionally, it focuses on advanced skills in identifying and fixing code errors, as well as mastering debugging techniques using the console and breakpoints.
+These capabilities facilitate systematic diagnosis and resolution of issues, further reinforcing a solid foundation in development.

+**Keywords:** VS Code, Prettier, Node.js, MDN, StackOverflow, Debugging, Console, Breakpoints, problem-solving mindset

 ## 02 - DOM and Events Fundamentals
 ## 03 - Behind the Scenes
 ## 04 - Data Structures Operators